 We have a few ground rules in place and tips to help you have a positive experience in the program.
-As a protégé, we ask you to:
+As a mentors and protégés, we ask you to:

-• Discussion Fora: Anyone can join a discussion forum to ask questions or comment on the discussion forum’s topic.
+Discussion Forums: Anyone can join a discussion forum to ask questions or comment on the discussion forum’s topic.
 Some discussion fora are based on a demographic: all mentors, for example.
 Take a moment to add a comment to a discussion.

 3. Communicate Frequently/Consistently

-Once paired with a mentor, the expectation is that you will exchange emails regularly (2-4 times monthly on average) and respond to a mentor email within THREE WORKING DAYS.
-And most important is that you first agree with your mentor on how and how often you will communicate (phone/skype/email/chat) and then follow through on the plan.
-We cannot overemphasize the importance of regular communication to creating a bond and getting results.
+Once paired in a mentoring connection, the expectation is that you will exchange emails regularly (2-4 times monthly on average) and respond to your partner’s email within THREE WORKING DAYS.
+And most important is that you first agree with your partner on how and how often you will communicate (phone/Skype/email/chat) and then follow through on the plan.
+We cannot overemphasize the importance of regular communication to creating trust, a bond and getting results.

-We have compiled an excellent handbook for protégés that is full of useful tips and best practices to make the most of your online mentoring relationship.
+We have compiled excellent handbooks for mentors and protégés that are full of useful tips and best practices to make the most of your online mentoring relationship.
 Each subject is handled very succinctly so that you can get the information you need in minutes.
-You can access the Protégé Handbook online in the “Quick Links” on the left sidebar on your home page once you are logged in.
+You can access the Mentor Handbook and Protégé Handbook online in the “Quick Links” on the right sidebar on your home page once you are logged in.

 5. Stay in Touch with Us

 This is a very “high touch” program and our eMentor staff are here to serve you!
 If you have a problem or question, you can always contact us directly and we will respond promptly.
-Particularly if you are having problems pairing with a mentor or experience problems after you have been paired, please let us know.
+Particularly, if you are having problems connecting with a protégé or have problems after you have been paired, please let us know.
 We are standing by to personally assist you!

 1. Respond in a Timely Way to an Invitation